Skip to main content

 Confirm the write to apply the changes - or cancel to leave your config exactly as it was.
 Nothing is written silently.

 The sync token is short-lived and single-use.
-If VS Code doesn’t open within a few seconds, check that the Iris extension is installed and that VS Code is running.
+If VS Code doesn’t open within a few seconds, check that the Iris Code extension is installed and that VS Code is running.

 Write targets